 About the Author:

-Kristin Poulsen comes from a long line of Danish fishermen.
+Kristian Poulsen comes from a long line of Danish fishermen.
 He is currently in his final year of studying Business Administration at Seattle Pacific University.